Curry is scoring champ, Warriors beat Grizzlies for 8 seed - WTMJ

 Grizzlies: Return home to face 10th-seeded San Antonio, with that winner advancing to take on the loser of the 7 vs. 8 play-in game for the No. 8 playoff seed.

-Warriors: Hit the road to play the West’s No. 7 seed in the play-in tournament to determine the seventh seed for the playoffs.
+Warriors: Visit the reigning NBA champion Lakers in the play-in tournament to determine the seventh seed for the playoffs.

 AP Sports Writer Teresa M. Walker contributed.